ThibautHumblet/ThibautHumblet/README.md

   </a>
   </p>

 I am a young developer passionate about .NET, MEAN, Python and lots of other programming languages.
 Feel free to take a look at my repo's and ask me questions about my projects.
-Currently i'm working on a platform for smart air quality sensors, a VR-experience and a city-game.
-More info coming soon to my [website][website].
+Recently, I've got my bachelors degree in Electronics-ICT.
+You can see some of my projects at my personal [website][website].

 - 💻 IT enthusiast
 - ✨ Loves pretty design
 - 🦉 Night owl
-- 👨‍🎓 Class of 2021
+- 👨‍🎓 Bachelors degree in Electronics-ICT
 - 🎶 On the lookout for some good beats
 - ❓ Ask me anything